eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Skills for natural language processing, NLP:
++ Publications in NeurIPS, ICASSP, INTERSPEECH, TASLP.
++ Publication record in top AI conferences (ACL, CVPR, NAACL, ICML, etc.) is a plus.
 + ***TensorRT, Deepstream Projects in video, speech, or NLP***
 + Experience with Natural Language Processing topics, such as:
 	- Topic Modeling